kimwoct/brain-storm/docs/user-stories.md

 **As a** PHC administrator,
 **I want** to generate a penalty summary report,
-**So that** I can track cancellations and no-shows.
+**So that** I can track cancellations and late cancellation penalties.

 **Acceptance Criteria:**
-✅ Lists all penalties by type
+✅ Lists all penalties by type (cancellation, late_cancellation) ✅ Shows amounts (300 HKD for late cancellation only)
-✅ Shows amounts and trends
+✅ Shows score impacts (-1 for each)
+✅ Trend analysis (improving/declining by period)
+✅ Filter by date range, staff, facility
 ✅ Export to Excel/PDF

 **Priority:** High

+**Note:** Per Product Spec v1.2, no-show penalties were removed.

 ---